 A bonus tip for you to remember is that stripes and dots are neutral.
 So whenever doubts get the best of you or you need a transitional pattern, then rely on them.
 They will ease any patterns transitions.
 Of course that does not mean that they will go un-noticed.

 So back to what I was saying, if the colors of the patterns match, then the patterns will come together.
 Moreover, in order to layer in patterns, you need some solid colors.
 The more uniform these solid colors are, that break up the patterns and balance things out, the more cohesive the result.
 Pull the solid colors from the patterns you choose.
 Or, if you have already established your solid colors, then it’s best to opt for patterns that include your solid colors within the pattern itself.
 Finally, adding some black decor to give more definition is the finishing touch.
 This usually adds more depth to the design scheme.

 Sculptural and Decorative Patterns

 In fact some patterns are based on forms rather than decorative motifs found typically in fabrics and wallpapers.
 The advantage of this type of patterns is that they are more sculptural and hence, add more depth by default.
 Therefore, embrace them in your home decorating, for they will work wonders for you.

 If you are into minimalism, then opt for sculptural patterns i.e. in furniture, room dividers, lighting, wall treatments e.t.c.
-If on the other hand you are a maximalist, then opt for both sculptural and decorative patterns that are typically found in textiles.
-So whatever your style is, take the time to edit your space and layer in the patterns of your liking for a more eclectic outcome that will spark a bigger engagement.
+If on the other hand you are a maximalist, then opt for both sculptural and decorative patterns.
+(Decorative patterns that are typically found in textiles).
+So whatever your style is, take the time to edit your space and layer in the patterns of your liking.
+For a more eclectic design scheme will certainly spark a bigger engagement.